Alief, Houston: Christianity

 Ascension Chinese Mission (美華天主堂 (美华天主堂, Měi Huà Tiānzhǔ Táng, "US-China Catholic Church")) is in the Alief super neighborhood.
 It originated from a Chinese worship service that was established in the 1970s.
 The parish was created in 1988, initially operating out of a commercial center in the southwest Houston Chinatown area.
 It relocated to its current site in Spring 1991.

 Christ, The Incarnate Word Church (Giáo Xứ Đức Kito Ngôi Lời Nhập Thể), also in the Alief super neighborhood, opened in 1998.
 It is one of five Vietnamese Catholic churches in the Houston area.
 The archdiocese operates another Alief church, St. Justin Martyr.

 Wilcrest Baptist Church is in the area.

 Other religions

 Shri Krishna Vrundavana has a Sugar Land postal address, but is physically in the Alief super neighborhood in the Houston city limits.
 It occupies the 450-person, 9000 sqft former La Festa Hall.
 It was established in 2011 with about 200 people in its congregation; originally the temple rented its property.
 In October 2015 the temple organizers bought the current site for $1.3 million.
 In December 2015 its congregation had numbered over 800.

 The Islamic Society of Greater Houston (ISGH) operates Masjid At-Taqwa (Synott Islamic Center), which has a Sugar Land postal address but is in the Alief super neighborhood in Houston.
-By the 2000's Alief had the highest percentage of Muslims in Houston and the Greater Houston area overall.
+By the 2000s Alief had the highest percentage of Muslims in Houston and the Greater Houston area overall.